MLB

 © Stacy Revere/Getty ImagesBrandon Nimmo #24 of the Texas Rangers

-Brandon Nimmo played for the New York Mets since 2016 to 2025.
+Brandon Nimmo played for the New York Mets from 2016 to 2025.
 After 10 seasons, he was traded and it seems like the outfielder didn’t take it kindly.
-Speaking now as a member of the Texas Rangers, he sent a shot to his former team.
+Speaking now as a member of the Texas Rangers, he took a shot at his former team.

 Nimmo had a career-high 25 home runs in 2025, but the Mets still traded him.
 He slashed .324/.436/.760 but the fact was that David Stearns wanted a change, and that ultimately was the factor that determined Nimmo’s fate.